Computer & Communications Industry Association: Privacy

 CCIA has also been an outspoken critic of government surveillance without checks and balances.
 CCIA CEO Ed Black testified against FISA renewal before the Senate in 2007, saying better checks and balances were needed, and he testified again in 2013 after the Snowden revelations about the scope of NSA surveillance.
 In a Washington Diplomat article looking at the impact of the leaks one year later, Black expressed optimism that people will be better able to protect themselves in the future and he has called on Congress to pass legislation to allow companies to disclose the size and scope of government requests and for the government to end mass bulk data collection.

 CCIA Europe

-CCIA's four person Brussels office, established in 2010, is advocating for its members on issues before European regulators including copyright reform, the audiovisual services directive, the e-Privacy directive, the telecommunications proposal, data transfers, data localization, trade issues and other policies that support the digital economy.
-As Europe moves to a Digital Single Market, it has an opportunity to usher in policies that would boost its innovation economy and also the increasing number of traditional industries that rely on the internet to collaborate with colleagues and reach customers.
+Established in 2010, CCIA's four-person Brussels office advocates for its members on various issues with European regulators.
+These include copyright reform, the audiovisual services directive, e-Privacy, telecommunications, data transfers, and trade.
+As Europe transitions to a Digital Single Market, there's a chance to implement policies that enhance its innovation economy and support traditional industries increasingly dependent on the internet for collaboration and customer engagement.

 Amazon Prime

 CCIA is currently lobbying against antitrust bills in the United States that threaten to break up Amazon Prime and other big technology corporations.
+CCIA President Matt Schruers has stated: “At a time when the public faces rising prices on necessities, they can shop online for competitive offers a few clicks away, often on free services with free shipping.
+Smart antitrust policy happens when regulators focus on consumer harm, rather than targeting innovative sectors where customers are satisfied.
+The FTC’s case would result in fewer products to choose from, higher prices for consumers, and reduced options.”
 The CCIA has also commissioned reports that criticize the American Innovation and Choice Online Act and other measures that would increase antitrust enforcement, particularly against tech firms.